 da_static as signature parameters.

 The default behavior is well suited for private limited sharing,

 intranets, serving content behind paywalls etc.

-GET to the start of the result from the previous step.
+GET at the start of the result of the previous step.
 Then produce a hex digest of the

 da_secret_key as the secret key.

-The result of this operation is the signature.
+The result of this operation is your signature.